moodlehq/moodle-tool_componentlibrary/README.md

+> [!WARNING]
+> This repository has been archived because the tool is now part of Moodle 4.0 and up.
+For more information about how to use and contribute to it, please read the [developers documentation](https://moodledev.io/general/development/tools/component-library).

 ## Moodle Component Library plugin

 The Moodle UI component Library is built with the aim to provide a single repository